MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Dart/README.md

 The following code sample showcases several Dart language features, including libraries, async calls, nullable and non-nullable types, arrow syntax, generators, streams, and getters.
 To find examples of using additional Dart features, see the samples page.
 To learn more about the language, take the Dart language tour.

-This example is running in an embedded DartPad.
-You can also open this example in its own window.

-Dart: The libraries
 Dart has a rich set of core libraries, providing essentials for many everyday programming tasks:

 Built-in types, collections, and other core functionality for every Dart program (dart:core)